SamuBertu03/Snake-AI-Agents/README.md

 ### Greedy Best-First Search

-Uses a heuristic (Manhattan distance) to choose the most promising node.
+Uses a heuristic to choose the most promising node.

 ### A* Search